How to reset Windows 10 without losing your files

 Choose your user to validate the request for reset

-Choose between Cloud download or Local reinstall
+Choose between Cloud download and Local reinstall

-Choose between Cloud download or Local reinstall
+Choose between Cloud download and Local reinstall

-Then, Windows needs a few moments to get everything ready.
-When it is done, your Windows 10 PC lets you know.
-If you are still sure that you want to reset it, click or tap the Reset button.
-However, take note that this is the last moment when you can change your mind and cancel the reset.
+If you’re still sure you want to reset it, click or tap the Reset button.
+However, take note that this is the last moment when you can change your mind and cancel the reset process.

 Start the resetting process